etherohm/xmint-api-quickstart/README.md

 # How can I reach someone real for help with this?

 You can always join our [discord][discord] and ask in the product support section or email us at support@crossmint.io

+# Got this for other languages?

+I *might* create this quickstart for other languages...
+Maybe you can do it for now, anon?

    [testnetkey]: <https://staging.crossmint.io/console/projects>
    [demos]: <https://docs.crossmint.io/create-and-send-nfts/nft-minting-api/example-projects>